joeyqu/AIRupert/Readme.md

-# Gmail Extractor
+# AIRupert

+The aim of this project is to create an application that uses AI to summarise the contents of email attachments.

-This Python script allows you to extract PDF attachments from your Gmail mailbox.
+As it stands this Python script allows you to extract PDF attachments from your Gmail mailbox.
 It uses the IMAP protocol to access your mailbox, fetch emails, and save PDF attachments to a specified folder on your local machine.

 ## Prerequisites